glory-ka/knowledgeTrace/html_css/css/css-04.md

 Fixed Positioning
 -----------------
-Fixed elements are considered to be **absolutetly positioned**, but they are always positioned relative the the active viewport.
+Fixed elements are considered to be **absolutely positioned**, but they are always positioned relative the active viewport.
 That is why menu bar for example stay in place when we scroll up or down a page.

 Element Stacking